-The REWG was formed in 2019 to respond to an unmet need – the lack of transitional housing and programs, social services, and jobs for returning citizens in Prince George's County.
+The RTCF was formed in 2019 under it's original name, the Re-entry Work Group, to respond to an unmet need – the lack of transitional housing and programs, social services, and jobs for returning citizens in Prince George's County.
 The group continues to advocate for voter access, re-entry housing, jobs, healthcare, funding for a transition center, and formation of an Office of Returning Citizens Affairs for the county.
 The increasing needs from the COVID-19 pandemic over the past couple of years have only exacerbated this pressing problem.
 Progressive Maryland believes that the state as a whole must address this crisis to ensure returning residents’ successful reintegration into our communities.

-Get Involved with the Reentry Work Group by filling out the interest form here.
+Get Involved with the Returning Citizens Task Force by filling out the interest form here.

 So far, the work group has: